IRATI/stack/tests/README-tests.md

 A tag is stitched to 'be' when:
   * New functionalities are added

-A tag is stitched to 'wip' when:
+'be' is merged into 'wip' when:
   * 'be' succeeds in the following tests without crashing on the project's
      testbeds:
          - An application can be run on top of the shim-dummy and shim-eth-vlan
          - Enrolment succeeds
          - An application can be run on top of a normal DIF (unreliable flow)